Kingfatehkhan786/Magento2_zeore_down_time/README.md

 ### Please dont change the line number upside down or else it will not work.

+# GIT_REPO
+#### In  GIT_REPO folder you can just put the git repo and then can take pull directly over the repo rest the script will do for you.
+Or else use Jenkins with Rsync and put the code and automate the stuff :P

-#### For PHP version each server is diffrent for finding the php location as per your version search it or do google
+### For PHP version each server is diffrent for finding the php location as per your version search it or do google

 #### in OS like ubuntu the location is mention below